brettz9/asyouwish/README.md

 complex loading code.
 3. Blacklists might be a nice addition when whitelists are off (and allow additional refuse option to remove a site from allowed sites so it can't request privileges again, and/or to blacklist it).
+Also allow version of privilege type whitelist that is site-specific?
 4. Add localizations (i18n is done)
 5. Addon website store(s): let sites register themselves as stores, integrating with receipts, licenses, etc., and allowing, e.g., searching and display of